getporter/porter/docs/content/build-image.md

 Porter starts the Dockerfile by using a base image.
 You can customize the base image by specifying a Dockerfile template in the **porter.yaml**.
 Next, contents of the current directory are copied into `cnab/app/` in the invocation image.
 This will include any contributions from dependencies and the mixin executables.
 Next, an entry point that conforms to the CNAB specification is added to the image.
 Finally, a set of CA certificates is added.

-Once this is completed, the image is built and pushed to the specified Docker registry:
+Once this is completed, the image is built:

 ```console
 Starting Invocation Image Build =======>